 And while things may feel muted right now, Glaswegians’ love of live music will never fade.

 The UK’s first UNESCO city of music in 2008 and named the UK’s top cultural and creative city by the European Commission in 2019, there’s something for everyone in Scotland’s music capital.

-So, as we celebrate Music Spotlight Week at the Royal Conservatoire of Scotland, we shine a light on what makes Glasgow one of the world’s top gig-going cities.
+So, as we celebrate Music Spotlight Week at the Royal Conservatoire of Scotland, Linda Robertson shines a light on what makes Glasgow one of the world’s top gig-going cities.

 Internationally recognised centre of music